maantho/InACTually-Engine/CONTRIBUTING.md

 ## ⚠️ Public Attribution

 Please note: Contributions are public and attributed to your GitHub account.
 If you'd prefer to stay anonymous, feel free to reach out or submit under a pseudonymous fork.
-Otherwise your (GitHub) name will be listed as contributor and/or in the credits ;)
+Otherwise your (GitHub) name will be listed as contributor and/or in the credits ;) \
+As a community we use a centralized copyright `Copyright (c) <year> InACTually Community` in the files.
+We will have a list of authors/contributors.

 <br>